 The cemetery opened in 1901, when miners were hit with some sort of plague.
-Evidently, the father of Clown Motel's original owner is buried here.
+Evidently, the father of the motel's original owner, is buried here.

 My footsteps weren't the first.
 I saw some kitty paw prints when I stepped in through the gates.
 I was told later there is a local program that captures and fixes local feral cats.
 Many cats are fed nearby and call the cemetery home.

 I studied Mr. Smith's grave for a moment.
 He was "murdered in his cabin, behind the Midway mine."
 Hmm?
 Maybe it was his spirit orb, that I captured in my photo, the night before.